What is one of the biggest challenges of growing a business-to-consumer (B2C) ecommerce business? Reliableorder fulfilment.

 1. Connects to your online store

-Technology plays a key role in B2C fulfilment.
-A 3PL’s technology should directly integrate with your online platform(s).
-This allows orders that are placed online to be automatically sent to your fulfilment provider to be picked, packed, and shipped right away.
+A 3PL’s technology should integrate directly with your ecommerce platforms (e.g., Shopify, Amazon, Walmart), so orders placed online to be automatically sent to your fulfilment provider to be picked, packed, and shipped right away.
+This helps prevent duplicate SKUs and inventory errors across channels.

 2. Integration with other ecommerce solutions